codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 lightbox="true"
 file="/images/pipeline/monitoring/quick-pipeline-metrics.png"
 url="/images/pipeline/monitoring/quick-pipeline-metrics.png"
-alt="Metrics for running pipeline" caption="Metrics for running pipeline" max-width="95%"
+alt="Pipeline running metrics"
+caption="Pipeline running metrics"
+max-width="70%"
 %}

-* To view memory and disk usage for running or completed pipeline builds, click the **Metrics** tab at the bottom of the Build page.
+You can then get the memory usage for the whole pipeline by clicking on the metrics tab at the bottom of the screen.

-  * Memory usage: View memory usage (Y-axis) by time (X-axis) for the duration of the build.
-  * Disk usage: View disk usage (Y-axis) by time (X-axis) for the duration of the build.
-The red line is set at 90% of the maximum disk space.
-    To see the precise usage at different points in time, mouse over the dots.
-    Viewing the actual disk usage for a build during its run allows you to better gauge and define the [minimum disk space required for the build volume]({{site.baseurl}}/docs/pipelines/pipelines/#runtime).

 {% include
 image.html
 lightbox="true"
 file="/images/pipeline/monitoring/pipeline-metrics.png"
 url="/images/pipeline/monitoring/pipeline-metrics.png"
-alt="Detailed metrics for pipelines" caption="Detailed metrics for pipelines" max-width="60%"
+alt="Pipeline detailed metrics"
+caption="Pipeline detailed metrics"
+max-width="70%"
 %}

-**Pipeline-step metrics**
-For step-specific metrics, first select the step, and then click the **Metrics** tab.
-Step metrics are available for memory and CPU usage (not disk space).
+If you click on an individual step before clicking the *Metrics* tab you will get metrics for that specific step only.

 {% include